Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GcWk8f29OBM.md

 # [September 22nd, 2020 Livestream](../2020-09-22.md)
 ## Q&A: Any chance of a new Map?
 https://www.youtube.com/watch?v=GcWk8f29OBM
-This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Would you guys be open to do Map DLC?](./yt-OxNPDWP1m9E.md) [https://www.youtube.com/watch?v=OxNPDWP1m9E](https://www.youtube.com/watch?v=OxNPDWP1m9E)
+This question was possibly duplicated with a more recent answer: [September 6th, 2022 Livestream Q&A: Add more Maps in DLC form?](./yt-A4FfpjBDpaw.md) [https://www.youtube.com/watch?v=A4FfpjBDpaw](https://www.youtube.com/watch?v=A4FfpjBDpaw)

 ### Topics